Holiday Safety for Older Adults During COVID-19

 Think about the most perfect holiday season you are able to imagine.
 While that image can vary slightly for each of us, it may include good food, gifts, lights, and traditions handed down through the generations.
 Yet what absolutely rings true for everyone is the satisfaction in spending time with the ones we love.

-Sadly, the COVID-19 pandemic has caused all of us to rethink the best way to enjoy safe holidays for older adults.
+Sadly, the COVID-19 pandemic has caused all of us to rethink the best way to enjoy holiday safety for older adults.
 With a bit of ingenuity and creativity, however, it’s feasible to bridge the gap and make new memories with the seniors you adore, even if you are not able to be together with them in person this season.

-Our aging care experts have compiled a handful of suggestions to ensure safe holidays for older adults:
+Our aging care experts have compiled a handful of suggestions to ensure holiday safety for older adults:

 - Modify traditions.
 Think through the traditions that mean the most to you and your family, and how you can alter them to keep everyone safe.
 For instance, if the family typically gets together each year to bake cookies, you might use Zoom or a similar platform to stay connected while baking from home.
 Choose a favorite recipe, have everyone log on at a specified time, and bake away while talking and listening to some holiday music.